 Follow this instruction to record Philo TV on Windows 11/10/8/7:

 Step 1.
-Launch the EaseUS screen recorder, and click on the "Online Video" button that looks like a small TV on the left panel.
+Launch the EaseUS RecExperts, and click the downward triangle to find the "Enhanced mode" button that looks like a small TV on the left panel.

 To record upcoming shows from Philo, use a task scheduler that can deal with the upcoming shows in Philo.